-In addition to addressing the long-standing question of whether Nollan and Dolan apply to monetary exactions, Koontz addressed the question of whether a court should review a permit denial under Nollan and Dolan.
-The Management District argued that nothing is actually taken when a permit is denied unless the denial goes so far as to amount to a taking under the Penn Central balancing test or the per se test set forth in Lucas v.
-South Carolina Coastal Council for total deprivation of economically beneficial uses.140 To be sure, Mr. Koontz was never affirmatively required to expend money or to do anything-he was simply forced to submit a new permit application if he wanted to attain approval to build.141 Thus, the Management District maintained that Mr. Koontz could only invoke the Takings Clause to challenge the permit denial-not to challenge the alleged
+The Management District argued that nothing is actually taken when a permit is denied unless the denial goes so far as to amount to a taking under the Penn Central balancing test or the per se Lucas test.
+To be sure, Mr. Koontz was never affirmatively required to expend money or do anything-he was simply forced to submit a new permit application if he wanted to attain approval to build.
+Thus, the Management District maintained that Mr. Koontz could only invoke the Takings Clause to challenge the permit denial-not to challenge the alleged extortionate conditions, or the District's impropriety.
+The argument boiled down to the notion that one can only challenge a condition once it has been imposed, and until then contemplated conditions are merely hypothetical.